Dennis Schroder NBA Playoffs Player Props: Lakers vs. Nuggets

 - Schroder is responsible for taking 8.9% of his team's field goal attempts this season with 9.8 per game.

-- He's knocked down 1.1 threes per game, or 8.4% of his team's makes from beyond the arc this season.
+- Schroder is averaging 3.4 three-point field goal attempts per game this season, which is 8.8% of his team's shots from beyond the arc.

-- Schroder's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- Schroder's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- On defense, the Nuggets have allowed 112.5 points per contest, which is eighth-best in the NBA.
+- On defense, the Nuggets have given up 112.5 points per contest, which is eighth-best in the league.

-- Conceding 40.8 rebounds per game, the Nuggets are the best squad in the league.
+- The Nuggets are the best team in the league, conceding 40.8 rebounds per contest.

-- Looking at assists, the Nuggets are 15th in the league, giving up 25.7 per game.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.

-- Conceding 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the NBA.
+- The Nuggets are the third-ranked team in the league at allowing threes, conceding 11.4 made 3-pointers per game.

 Dennis Schroder vs. the Nuggets